IEntin/ClientServer/README.md

 =======
 ### Fast Lockless Linux Client-Server with TCP and FIFO clients

 Using both bidirectional named pipes and tcp.\
 Lockless.
 Processing batches of requests  without locking.\
 Optimized for cache friendliness.\
 Business logic, tasks multithreading, and communication layer are completely decoupled.\
 Memory pooling.
-Business logic, compression and most of fifo processing are not allocating.\
+Business logic, compression and most of fifo processing are not allocating.

+Manipulating memory pool size allows to drastically reduce memory footprint of the client\
+and less efficiently of the server with moderate speed decrease, which can in turn reduce\
+hardware requirements.

 Business logic here is an example of financial calculations.\
 It can be replaced with any other batch processing from a different field, not necessarily financial.